yab-g4u/DataPilot/README.md

+Here’s your updated `README.md` written with a polished markdown style for professional presentation:

 # **DataPilot - Interactive Machine Learning Platform**
 Your ultimate solution for effortless data exploration, visualization, and machine learning model experimentation!